zenobi-us/opencode-skillful/README.md

 ### `skill_use`

-Load one or more skills into the chat context with full processing.
+Load one or more skills into the chat context.

 **Parameters:**